toddmckenzie/Blockchain/client_mining_p/README.md

 *Client Mining*
 Create a client application that will:
-* Get the last block from the server
+* Get the last block from the server X
 * Run the `proof_of_work` function until a valid proof is found, validating or rejecting each attempt.
 Use a copy of `valid_proof` to assist.
+X
 * Print messages indicating that this has started and finished.
+X
 * Modify it to generate proofs with *6* leading zeroes.
+X
-* Print a message indicating the success or failure response from the server
+* Print a message indicating the success or failure response from the server X
 * Add any coins granted to a simple integer total, and print the amount of coins the client has earned
 * Continue mining until the app is interrupted.
 * Change the name in `my_id.txt` to your name